-Keyword Re- quired Default Valid values Description 'roughness length' Yes Float It is a measure of the height at which the mean velocity of the wind becomes zero, due to the frictional effects between the air and the surface. 'friction velocity' Yes Float Specify a field of data that is used as a lookup for setting the flow conditions. 'surface layer height' No Float The surface layer height, also known as the aerodynamic or boundary layer height. 'monin-obukhov length' No Float The Monin-Obukhov length. 'tke' No Float Set the turbulent kinetic energy. ʻz0' No Float Set the z location of the ground rather than using the z coordinate in the mesh. ʻup' No [0,0,1] Vector Direction of gravity roughness length
+Keyword Re- quired Default Valid values Description 'roughness length' No Float It is a measure of the height at which the mean velocity of the wind becomes zero, due to the frictional effects between the air and the surface. 'friction velocity' No Float Specity the fricton velocity at the surface. 'surface layer height' No Float The surface layer height, also known as the aerodynamic or boundary layer height. 'monin-obukhov length' No Float The Monin-Obukhov length. 'tke' No Float Set the turbulent kinetic energy. ʻz0' No Float Set the z location of the ground rather than using the z coordinate in the mesh. ʻup' No [0,0,1] Vector Direction of gravity roughness length